Alpha Psi Rho

 Alpha Psi Rho (ΑΨΡ), also known as APsiRho, is an Asian and Pacific Islander-interest fraternity founded at San Diego State University in 2000.
 It has expanded to include four chapters located in California and Nevada.

 History

 The student founders of Alpha Psi Rho grew up in an era when Asian and Pacific Islander Americans were struggling to find their identities in the United States.
 Although the founders became involved in cultural organizations at San Diego State University, they wanted to create a group people who have similar interests, lived a similar lifestyle, and hungered to make greater impacts in the community.

 The Ten Founding Fathers established Alpha Psi Rho on March 1, 2000, as a fraternity for Asian and Pacific Islander students.
 The fraternity was based on four pillars: Brotherhood, Academics, Prosperity, and Strength.
-Although established as a Asian or Filipino fraternity, it welcomes all races.
+Although established as an Asian or Filipino fraternity, it welcomes all races.

 The founding fathers of Alpha Psi Rho are: